This post contains affiliate links. See our disclosure policy here.

 The Mexican Tricycle features aromas of light lime and deep smoke and has a taste that begins with apple’s sweetness followed by mezcal’s boisterous, earthy flavor almost immediately.
 On the swallow, the Cynar comes forward, combining a pleasant bitterness with the mezcal’s smoky aftertaste.

-Our Opinion of This Cocktail Recipe: While we agreed this drink featured one of the more unique flavor evolutions we’ve ever tried, Kendall didn’t find it quite palatable enough.
+Our Opinion of This Cocktail Recipe: While we agreed this drink featured one of the more unique flavor evolutions we’ve ever tried, Kendall didn’t find the Mexican Tricycle quite palatable enough.
 Alex enjoyed the unexpected blend of flavors though and would turn to this again in the future, perhaps with a drier cider.

 Which of our palates is yours most like?